 The GSS engages with the University to effect positive changes for graduate students.
 Some current advocacy topics at this level include housing on campus, supervision, mental health services, student rights and policy development for Research Assistantships.

 The GSS engages all levels of government for graduate student interests.
-Recent projects include housing affordability, tuition, SFU Burnaby gondola, healthcare funding, cancelling the TMX pipeline expansion and creating a Graduate Provincial Scholarship.
+Recent projects include housing affordability, tuition, SFU Burnaby gondola, healthcare funding, cancelling the TMX pipeline expansion, creating a Graduate Provincial Scholarship, and Sexual Violence Policy Review.

 Our student-led advocacy is primarily the responsibility of three elected Directors :